-ii.
 Board Composition, Qualifications, Meeting Attendance, Equity Interest and Education (continued)

-- b.
 Director Qualifications and Meeting Attendance.

-The Board should consist of Directors who exercise sound business judgment based on their business expertise, including skills, knowledge, education, experience and training. - c.
+The Board should consist of Directors who exercise sound business judgment based on their business expertise-including skills, knowledge, education, experience and training.

 Board Composition and Effectiveness.

-OPERS encourages Boards to renew their membership regularly to ensure that the currency and relevance of the competencies, skills and other attributes of each Director are aligned with the business model, strategic plan, oversight responsibilities, and working dynamics of the Board.
+OPERS encourages Boards to renew their membership regularly to ensure that the currency and relevance of the competencies, skills and other attributes of each Director are aligned with the business model, strategic plan, oversight responsibilities and working dynamics of the Board.
 To ensure that the Board remains effective, regular reviews of the performance and effectiveness of the Board and individual Directors should be undertaken, and regular assessments made of gaps in competencies and skills amongst Directors.
 It is beneficial for new Directors to be brought onto the Board regularly, accompanied with retirement of long-serving Directors, or Directors whose expertise is no longer recent, relevant or matching of the Company's strategy, to refresh the Board's thinking and to ensure both continuity and adequate succession planning.
 OPERS believes that the Nominating Committee (or its equivalent) of the Board has the responsibility to review and recommend such renewal to the Board.

 In identifying prospective Director candidates, Boards should take into consideration the diversity of experience and expertise of the current Directors, together with diversity in gender, ethnicity, age, geography, or any other demographics that are aligned with the Company's communities in which it operates, and how the foregoing might be increased by incoming Directors.
-OPERS encourages Boards to disclose their views on: the mix of competencies, experience and other qualities required to effectively oversee and guide Management; the process by which candidates are identified and recommended to Shareowners, including whether professional firms or other sources outside of incumbent Directors' networks have been utilized to identify and assess candidates; the process by which Boards evaluate themselves and any significant outcomes of this evaluation process, without divulging restricted or sensitive details; and the consideration given towards diversity, including, but not limited to, diversity of gender, race ethnicity, age, and geography (domestic and global); and other factors taken into account in the Director nomination process to Shareholders.
+OPERS encourages Boards to disclose their views on: the mix of competencies, experience and other qualities required to effectively oversee and guide Management; the process by which candidates are identified and recommended to Shareholders, including whether professional firms or other sources outside of incumbent Directors' networks have been utilized to identify and assess candidates; the process by which Boards evaluate themselves and any significant outcomes of this evaluation process, without divulging restricted or sensitive details; and the consideration given towards diversity, including, but not limited to, diversity of gender, race ethnicity, age, and geography (domestic and global); and other factors taken into account in the Director nomination process to Shareholders.

 The Board should demonstrate a commitment to diversity when recruiting qualified new Directors as a competitive corporate advantage to reflect the changing demographics of its customer base and report its efforts to appoint qualified members.

-ii.
+Boards unsuccessful at recruiting qualified, diverse candidates should consider adopting a strategy and plan to consider looking below the C-Suite to include first time incumbent board members.

 Board Composition, Qualifications, Meeting Attendance, Equity Interest and Education (continued)

-d.
 Board Tenure.

 While OPERS supports regular renewal of Directors, OPERS does not have a set number of years or age of requirement after which a Board member should no longer serve.
 Nor does OPERS believe that a Director necessarily loses his or her independence after a certain number of years on the Board.
 It is important for a Board that a variety of Directors have differing tenures, which can be beneficial to ensure board quality and continuity of experience.

 Directors must be able to contribute effectively as corporate strategy evolves and business conditions change over time.
-All Directors, regardless of tenure, should demonstrate responsiveness and accountability to the interests of Shareowners.
+All Directors, regardless of tenure, should demonstrate responsiveness and accountability to the interests of Shareholders.
 Each Director brings his or her own unique skills and experiences to the Board that contributes to the business model and performance of the Company.